-All applications that include the erection of a new structure or the extension of an existing structure with a height exceeding 8.5m are to be accompanied with a 3D model of the proposed development within the context of the Newcastle CBD 3D model.
+All applications including the erection of a new structure or the extension of an existing structure with a height exceeding 8.5m are to be accompanied with a 3D model of the proposed development within the context of the Newcastle CBD 3D model.

-The format should be compatible to that used by City of Newcastle.
-Format specification requirements for the model can be provided by City of Newcastle's Geospatial Information Services team.
+The format should be compatible to that CN uses, format specification requirements for the model can be provided by CN's Geospatial Information Services team.